robosoft-ai/nova_carter_sm_library/sm_nav2_test_7/README.md

 "chassis/odom" to just "/odom".

 In the stage menu, find the Forklift Xform in carter_warehouse_apriltags_worker/warehouse_with_forklifts/Forklift and deactivate it.
+Then find carter_warehouse_apriltags_worker/mac_and_cheese and delete/deactivate it.
+Then find carter_warehouse_apriltags_worker/Warehouse_Extras/Extras/Misc/SM_BucketPlastic_B_01
+Scroll down to Transform/Translate and set the position to... x= -7.5, y= 64.5, x= 0.0 Then find carter_warehouse_apriltags_worker/Warehouse_Extras/Extras/Misc/SM_BucketPlastic_B_02 Scroll down to Transform/Translate and set the position to... x= -7.5, y= 36.5, x= 0.0

 Go to PROPS/NVIDIA and drag charging_station_galileo into the scene.
-In the Stage panel, select the charging_station_galileo Xform Scroll down to Transform/Translate and set the position to... x= -10.0, y= 14.0, x= 0.01 Scroll down to Transform/Rotate and set z= 180.0 Scroll down to Physics/Rigid Body and check all the boxes for Disable Gravity, Locked Pos Axis & Locked Rot Axis or it will fall through the floor.
+In the Stage panel, select the charging_station_galileo Xform Scroll down to Transform/Translate and set the position to... x= -10.15, y= 16.5, x= 0.007 Scroll down to Transform/Rotate and set z= 180.0 Scroll down to Physics/Rigid Body and check all the boxes for Disable Gravity, Locked Pos Axis & Locked Rot Axis or it will fall through the floor.